lorrine-d/shiki.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year student from College of [Humanities and Social Sciences]() in [CUHK(Shenzhen)]().
+I am a first year student from College of [Humanities and Social Sciences](https://hsspg.cuhk.edu.cn/) in [CUHK(Shenzhen)](https://www.cuhk.edu.cn/zh-hans).
 My research interests are mainly in Computers in Human behaviour, Applied Statistics and Public Health.
-For more information, please find in my [CV]().
+For more information, please find in my [CV]().<br>
-Working on to not being displaced by robots :)
+Working on not being displaced by robots :)